HugoBlox/theme-academic-cv/content/authors/jiangyi-huang/_index.md

 - Doctoral Candidates
 ---
 <div style="text-align: justify">
-Nikita is PhD candidate with a background in applied mathematics and computer science.
-His research interests concern the development of efficient modelling and solution methods for optimization problems under uncertainty.
-The primary focus is on the problems aimed at increase of the renewable energy sources share in the energy systems.
+Jiangyi Huang is a part-time PhD candidate who also works as a Research Scientist at Technical Research Centre of Finland (VTT).
+He has a background in Energy Science and Environmental Science.
+Jiangyi is interested in mathematical problems arising from energy systems modelling, optimisation and analysis.
+His expertise includes techno-economic modelling on energy systems and developing advanced modelling tools.
+Jiangyi is experienced in model formulation, programming and data processing (Python and Julia).
+He has participated in several research projects regarding model development and system analysis for the sustainable transitions of energy systems at VTT.

-He is currently engaged in the investigation and implementation of efficient strategies to combine branching and relaxation techniques for solving large-scale non-convex problems.
+Jiangyi's current research focuses on implementing bilevel programming and optimisation to model transmission expansion and generation expansion problems with considering operational details of energy systems.
 </div>